Info

 Can I return or change my ticket?

 All tickets are non-refundable and unexchangeable unless the event is cancelled.
+We will inform about resale possibility on the RA site in the beginning of next year.

 Can I bring my medicine?